MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-211-International-Banking-Operations-Regulation-K/subpart-A-International-Operations-US-Banking-Organizations/section-211.2.md

 (c) *Capital and surplus* means, unless otherwise provided in this part:

-(1) For organizations subject to the Capital Adequacy Guidelines:
+(1) For organizations subject to Regulation Q:

-(i) Tier 1 and tier 2 capital included in an organization's risk-based capital (under the Capital Adequacy Guidelines); and
+(i) Tier 1 and tier 2 capital included in an organization's risk-based capital (under Regulation Q); and

-(ii) The balance of allowance for loan and lease losses not included in an organization's tier 2 capital for calculation of risk-based capital, based on the organization's most recent consolidated Report of Condition and Income.
+(ii) The balance of allowance for loan and lease losses or adjusted allowance for credit losses, as applicable, not included in an organization's tier 2 capital for calculation of risk-based capital, based on the organization's most recent consolidated Report of Condition and Income.

 (2) For all other organizations, paid-in and unimpaired capital and surplus, and includes undivided profits but does not include the proceeds of capital notes or debentures.